 The most efficient way to improve the circumstances of your own daily life is to upgrade the thoughts that play habitually inside of your mind.

-By identifying negative thoughts and replacing them with positive ones, you can infuse your daily life with better health.
+By identifying negative thoughts and replacing them with positive ones, you can infuse your daily life with more moments of contentment and improved health.

 Here are seventeen insights that will help you to remove negativity from your life.